The Unified Development Ordinance

 These six districts are further divided into more specific sub-districts (e.g., A, AR etc.).

 Any parcel of land, with the exception of farms, which is not zoned to allow for a residential or commercial use must be rezoned before a building permit can be issued for construction of a building for that parcel.
-Please visit the County Planning and Zoning Department for information on zoning and rezoning applications.
+Please visit the Planning Development & Sustainability Department for information on zoning and rezoning applications.